pweerd/bigfile/help.md

 #### V0.93 (may 2020)
 - Gzip saving of export files is supported.
 - More (de-)selection possibilities.
 Selections are now handled by the logfile itself, since the ListView was way too slow.
+- Line view supports expansion of json, if the json contained strings with encoded json.
 - Bugfixes.

 #### V0.92 (feb 2020)